Adorable Autumnal Ideas For Fall Planters And Pots

 Hanging baskets need a little more TLC than in-ground plants.
 Winterizing hanging baskets before cold arrives is necessary to protect exposed roots from freezing.
 There are several easy solutions to protect hanging plants from frost, and this article aims to help.

-Unless you live in an especially warm climate, there?s a ritual you have to perform every autumn: bringing container plants indoors.
-Learn more about bringing container plants indoors and the best time to bring plants inside by clicking this article.
+Unless you live in a warm climate, there's a ritual you have to perform every autumn: bringing container plants indoors.
+Learn when here.

 Growing plants in galvanized containers is a great way to get into container gardening.
 So how do you go about growing plants in galvanized containers?
 Learn more about planting in galvanized steel containers in this article.